proxmox/ceph/ceph/src/arrow/docs/source/cpp/arrays.rst

    // Cast the Array to its actual type to access its data auto int64_array = std::static_pointer_cast<arrow::Int64Array>(array);

-   // Get the pointer to the null bitmap. const uint8_t* null_bitmap = int64_array->null_bitmap_data();
+   // Get the pointer to the null bitmap const uint8_t* null_bitmap = int64_array->null_bitmap_data();

    // Get the pointer to the actual data